maxcnunes/gaper/README.md

 * vendor folder

 Gaper by default ignores those cases already.
 Although, if you need Gaper to watch those files anyway it is possible to disable this setting with `--disable-default-ignore` argument.

+### Watch method

+Currently Gaper uses polling to watch file changes.
+We have plans to [support fs events](https://github.com/maxcnunes/gaper/issues/12) though in a near future.

 ### Examples